 How Did Your Hermit Fall?

-- If your crab landed back-first, then its shell is more likely to cushion it from harm.
+- Back-first: The shell is more likely to cushion it from harm.

-That doesn’t mean it’s entirely safe, though.
-While its thick exoskeleton will help to mitigate some of the damage, it’s still a small crustacean.
-Even with the conch or snail shell home, it doesn’t have the nigh-impenetrable skin of a true crab.
-This will leave it vulnerable to the external impact.
+While a hermit crab’s exoskeleton will partially mitigate some of the damage, it’s still a small crustacean.
+Even with the conch (shell), it’ll still be vulnerable to the impact.

 How Big Is Your Hermit?

-You also need to consider the size of your hermit.
-Most weigh no more than 8 ounces, with the heaviest being 1 pound.
-A fall off the table, or any other surface of equal height, is similar to dropping a king crab off a several-story building.
+Most hermit crabs weigh less than 8 ounces, with the heaviest weighing 1 pound.
+A fall off the table, or a similar height, is like dropping a king crab from chest height.